rust-lang/rfcs/text/0000-target-tier-policy.md

   every tier 2 target.
-- The target must provide documentation for the Rust community explaining how to build for the target using cross-compilation, and explaining how to run tests for the target, using emulation if possible or dedicated hardware if necessary.
+- The target must provide documentation for the Rust community explaining how to build for the target using cross-compilation, and explaining how to run tests for the target.
+If at all possible, this documentation should show how to run Rust programs and tests for the target using emulation, to allow anyone to do so.
+If the target cannot be feasibly emulated, the documentation should explain how to obtain and work with physical hardware, cloud systems, or equivalent.
 - The target must document its baseline expectations for the features or versions of CPUs, operating systems, libraries, runtime environments, and similar.